Know Your Customer (KYC) - Meaning, Requirement, Procedure & KYC Status Check

 Need for KYC (Know Your Customer)

-In today’s scenario where all financial transactions are being entered into digitally the need for KYC that too particularly e KYC is widespread.
+In today’s scenario, where all financial transactions are being entered into digitally, the need for KYC particularly e-KYC, is widespread.
 We have listed down some important areas where KYC is required

 - Opening of bank accounts

 - While applying for loans or credit cards

 - In mutual fund investment

 - To establish a new mobile connection